BulbEnergy/bulb-audit/content/patterns/general/heading-structure.md

 }
 {{</code>}}

-You can then apply the (higher specificity) class to the correct level and change its appearance without breaking the hierarchy:
+You can then apply the (higher specificity) class to the heading and change its appearance without breaking the hierarchy:

 {{<code>}}
-<h2 class="h4"> Meter readings</h2>
+<h2 class="h4">Meter readings</h2>
 {{</code>}}